Trond Giske: Minister of Trade and Industry

 In January 2012, Giske received widespread attention for his opposition to the sale of TV 2 to a Danish company.
 Giske spoke out against the transfer of 100% of TV 2's shares to the Egmont Group, at a price of 2.1 billion NOK (274 million euros), despite Prime Minister Jens Stoltenberg stating his government would have no opinion on the case.
 It was reported that Giske threatened the head of the Telenor Group, Harald Norvik, with the loss of his position if the sale went through.

 One of the policies championed during Giskes tenure as minister has been the so-called "salary moderation".
 The idea is that the leaders of state owned companies or companies where the Norwegian government was majority shareholder should not earn more in salary than their counterparts in the private sector.
 Giske called on board members and CEO's to adhere to this policy or risk being replaced.

 Media appearances

 As a well known Labour politician in Norway, Giske has had numerous appearances in the media.
 He displays an interest in culturally related subjects such as film, literature and especially football.
 He is also well known for his personal friendship with members of the royal family, namely Princess Märtha Louise of Norway and her previous husband, the author Ari Behn.
 He is also known for being a big supporter of his home town football club Rosenborg.
+In 2008, while serving as Minister of Culture and Church Affairs, Giske said after a meeting with UEFA president Michel Platini that he considered the number of foreign players in Rosenborg and the Norwegian top division unfortunate and that clubs risked losing their identity if key players no longer came from the clubs' region.